 - Lisa Chesser writes about asking questions that spark thought.
 See her list of 50 questions to help students think about why they think.

-- Teri Heick shares 100 questions to help students think about thinking.
+- Terry Heick shares 100 questions to help students think about thinking.

 - Rebecca Alber keeps it simple.
 She asks five straightforward, simple-worded questions.